rehanvipin/work/content/misc/web-app-arch.md

 The server sends a full HTML page to the client.
 But it also then sends a `main.js` to hydrate the client with reactiveness (meaning any action they perform now will not require a full page load).

-That's a simplified view, the same logic can be applied for each component. i.e., the server sends the entire HTML for any components required.
+If the same logic is applied for each component, i.e., the server sends the entire HTML for any component, and then provides hydration later on, that's called Streaming SSR.

 The good part is, client side JS need not worry about what all data is required / conditions need to be applied on the HTML of a component.
 The server can do all the data fetches, apply conditions, and pass the end-result HTML to the client.